aimms/documentation/dataexchange/sqldb.rst

 All table names are small caps and a prefix is used to indicate their role.
 Three kind of tables are used by DataExchange:

 * The tables defined in the database mapping are prefixed with "data\_".
-The table from the example becomes 'data\_table1'.
+The table from the example becomes "data\_table1".
 * The root set tables are prefixed with "rs\_".
-If "Set1" is a rootset then the table becomes 'rs\_set1'.
+If "Set1" is a rootset then the table becomes "rs\_set1".
-* The table with the dataset version names is 'ds\_version'.
+* The table with the dataset version names is "ds\_version".

 Example